-- 1. Pre-application Materials.
+- Pre-application Materials.
 Shall be submitted to the Development Services Department pursuant to LUC 20.35.020 before a permit application for a Homeless Services Use may be filed.
 Materials shall include: - a.
-Name of the Operator; - b.
-Statement of experience operating the type of Homeless Services Use that is proposed or any other relevant experience; and - c.
+Name of the Operator;

+- b.
+Experience running Homeless Services Uses; and - c.
 Statement of homeless population to be served and occupancy target for each Homeless Services Use proposed. - 2.
 Pre-application Community Meeting.
 Prior to City Council determination of the Process Path as provided by paragraph 4 below, the applicant shall hold a public informational meeting.
 The purpose of this meeting is to provide an early, open dialogue between the applicant, the Operator, and property owners surrounding the proposed Homeless Services Use.
 The meeting should acquaint the surrounding property owners with the Operator and provide for an exchange of information about the proposal and the community where the use is proposed to be located.
-The Operator should share information regarding its intended permit application (e.g., the Draft Standard Operating Procedures, Draft Code of Conduct, and Draft Safety and Security Plan) for the proposed Homeless Services Use.
-The surrounding property owners should share characteristics of the surrounding community and any issues or concerns of which the Operator should be made aware.
-Notice of the Community Meeting shall be provided by the Director pursuant to the requirements of

-LUC 20.35.120.B, and the required mailing radius for notice of a Homeless Services Use shall be expanded to include owners, and the physical addresses for properties that are not owner-occupied, of real property within 1,000 feet of the project site.

-- 3. Pre-application site inspection by the City.
+The Operator should share information submitted with its permit application (e.g., the Standard Operating Procedures, Code of Conduct, and Safety and Security Plan) for the proposed Homeless Services Use, and the surrounding property owners should share characteristics of the surrounding community and any issues or concerns of which the Operator should be made aware.
+Notice of the Community Meeting shall be provided by the Director pursuant to the requirements of LUC 20.35.120.B, and the required mailing radius for notice of a Homeless Services Use shall be expanded to include owners of real property within 1,000 feet of the project site. - 3.
+Pre-application site inspection by the City.
 If the applicant proposes to use an existing structure to house a Homeless Services Use, a pre-application site inspection shall be required.
-Prior to any City Council determination of the Process Path as provided by paragraph 4 below, the applicant shall allow for an inspection of the structure proposed to house a Homeless Services Use by staff representatives of the Building Official and Fire Marshal.
+Prior to City Council determination of the Process Path as provided by paragraph 4 below, the applicant shall allow for an inspection of the structure proposed to house a Homeless Services Use by staff representatives of the Building Official and Fire Marshal.
 The purpose of the inspection is to determine if the facility meets the Building and Fire Code standards for the proposed use.
 The purpose of this inspection is not to ensure that a facility meets the requirements of this code or to force an applicant to bring a proposed facility up to applicable standards prior to project approval.
 The inspection is intended to ensure that the applicant, the Operator, the City, the underlying property owner, and the public are aware of applicable building modifications that would be necessary to establish a Homeless Services Use prior to making an application. - 4.
 Determination of Permit Approval Path - a.
 Development Agreement.
 An applicant may request the City to negotiate a development agreement for the use and design of a Homeless Services Use.
-Such request shall be presented to the City Council for consideration.
-The City Council shall by resolution accept or decline to negotiate a development agreement that would allow a Homeless Services Use to be established and constructed in Bellevue pursuant to the provisions of Chapter 36.70B RCW and the following decision criteria: - i.
-The applicant has provided data describing the extent to which the proposed homeless population on the Eastside requires shelter and/or supportive services; - The applicant intends to seek funding for the proposed Homeless Services Use from the City or from A Regional Coalition for Housing; - iii.
-The applicant is an Operator (or has identified an Operator) with demonstrated experience running successful Homeless Services Uses for the homeless population that is intended to be served; and - iv.
-The draft Safety and Security Plan has undergone preliminary review and incorporated feedback from the Bellevue Police Department.
+Such request shall be presented to the

+City Council for consideration, and the City Council shall by resolution accept or decline to negotiate a development agreement that would allow a Homeless Services Use to be established and constructed in Bellevue pursuant to the provisions of Chapter 36.70B RCW and this section 20.20.455 LUC.
 If the City Council declines to negotiate a development agreement, the Homeless Service Use shall be processed as a Conditional Use Permit pursuant to this section LUC 20.20.455.

 b.
 Conditional Use Permit.
-An applicant may request the Director to process a Conditional Use Permit pursuant to the provisions of this section LUC 20.20.455 without presenting the pre-application materials to the City Council for consideration.
+An applicant may request the Director to process a Conditional Use Permit pursuant to the provisions of this section LUC 20.20.455 LUC without presenting the pre-application materials to the City Council for consideration.